-The Group is headed by Mercer Limited (the "Firm"), which is an FCA regulated entity.
+Mercer Limited (the "Firm"), is an FCA regulated entity.

-The other entities falling within the Group are JLT EB Holdings Limited and JLT Wealth Management Limited.
-These entities are non-trading.
-Marsh & McLennan Companies, Inc. (MMC) is the ultimate parent of the Group, and all entities within the Group are wholly owned by MMC.
-The Group is exempt from the obligation to prepare and deliver group accounts (Companies Act 2006, section 401).
+The Firm's one regulated indirect subsidiary, JLT Wealth Management Limited is non-trading.
+Marsh & McLennan Companies, Inc. (Marsh McLennan) is the ultimate parent of the Firm, and its subsidiaries.
+The Firm is exempt from the obligation to prepare and deliver group accounts (Companies Act 2006, section 401).

-The Boards of the entities in the Group do not currently foresee any material practical or legal impediment to the prompt transfer of capital resources or the repayment of liabilities between the legal entities within the Group (to the extent of limits associated with regulatory capital requirements).
+The Board of the Firm do not currently foresee any material practical or legal impediment to the prompt transfer of capital resources or the repayment of liabilities (to the extent of limits associated with regulatory capital requirements).